chris-schmitz/matching-game/README.md

 As stated earlier, one of the goals is to have a game UI codebase that can run both on the web and on the desktop.
 I'm ok with adjusting per environment a little as needed, but my hope is to reuse as much code as I can.

 This dictates the project structure.
-The starting point for the actual game code base is in the [game_code](game_code) directory.
-The source code (the UI) used for both web and electron is in the [src](game_code/src) folder.
+The starting point for the actual game code base is in the [game_source](game_source) directory.
+The source code (the UI) used for both web and electron is in the [src](game_source/src) folder.
 The particular webpack config used is what determines if you're building for the web or electron.

 If you review the webpack files found in [the game_source build folder](game_source/build) you'll find the three webpack configs that branch off the webpack dev or building logic.

 The files [webpack.dev.conf.js](game_source/build/webpack.dev.conf.js), [webpack.prod.conf.js](game_source/build/webpack.prod.conf.js) files determine the build configuration specific to web development.
 These files along with most of the other build and configuration files were genrated by [vue-cli](https://github.com/vuejs/vue-cli)'s webpack template.

-The file [webpack.electron.conf.js](game_source/build/webpack.electron.js) is a config file I added in to build specifically for electron.
+The file [webpack.electron.conf.js](game_source/build/webpack.electron.conf.js) is a config file I added in to build specifically for electron.

 From there, the specific npm script run will point to either the web dev or build scripts vs the electron dev or build scripts.